soxueren/atsd/api/sql/examples/case.md

     CASE avg(value) > 50
       WHEN true THEN 'High'
       ELSE 'Low'
-    END AS 'Utilization'
+    END AS "Utilization"
-FROM cpu_busy
+FROM "mpstat.cpu_busy"
   WHERE datetime >= previous_minute
 GROUP BY entity
 ```